-You may wish to move through a document or one or more page at a time.
+You may wish to move through a document one or more pages at a time.
 Four buttons are invaluable in navigating through the document.
-These buttons, shown left to right, allow you to move to the First Page, the Next Page, the Previous Page, and the Last Page of the open document.
+These buttons, shown left to right, allow you to move to the First Page, the Previous Page, the Next Page, and the Last Page of the open document.